mrb-eel/bayesian-market-making-ocaml/README.md

 \mathrm{Ask}-\mathrm{Bid}=(H-L)\alpha.
 $$

-The formula is simple enough to derive by hand and strict enough to catch a broken simulator.
 The later experiments then ask where that clean result survives, where it becomes fragile, and which conclusions are artefacts of the execution model.

 ![Analytical and simulated spread](results/figures/01_spread_validation.png)